Intag: Mining

+Mining activities started in the 1990s with the presence of Mitsubishi subsidiary Bishimentals.
+The company left in 2008 but not before they found copper laying under the area's primary biodiverse forests.
 In 2002, the ministry of energy and mining offered mining concessions in Intag publicly.
-Canadian mining corporation Ascendant Copper received those in 2004.
-There was resistance against by Radio Intag., which has existed since 2007.
+Canadian mining corporation Ascendant Copper were awarded those in 2004.
+There was widespread resistance against the mining project (Radio Intag).,.
 The intention of mining is opposed by locals.
 Locals were threatened and beaten by security staff hired by Ascendant Copper.
 Not only human rights abuses by companies, but also by government have occurred.
 Ascendant Copper would face difficulties and created a plan to buy land.

 The Inter-American Human Rights Commission Organization was informed.
 With support of Canadian organizations Friends of Nature and MiningWatch Canada, a claim against Ascendant Copper for having violated safeguards established in standards for multinational companies was filed with the OECD.
 In 2005, three months before Copper Mesa (then Ascendant Copper) was listed on the Toronto Stock Exchange, County Mayor Auki Tituaña wrote to the Finance and Audit Committee of the Toronto Stock Exchange: "We consider it to be appropriate and fair that before accepting open "trade" of Ascendant Copper Corporation's stocks in the Stock Market, you evaluate in depth the "new" company's merits..."

-The government of Ecuador has since prohibited any activity of Ascendant Copper in Ecuador.
-Codelco of Chile and ENAMI are exploring the area.
+Because of the Toronto Stock Exchange facilitating trading stocks in the Exchange, funds which were used to violate human rights on the ground, in 2009, the communities sued the Toronto Stock Exchange.
+Shortly after, the company was suspended from trading.

+In 2024, Ecuador's Constitutional Court ratified a lower court decision that suspended mining activities in the Junin area.
+As of late 2025, no mining has taken place in the Llurimagua mining concession, nor in other 20 mining concession in the Intag Valley.

-In 2002, the Ministry of Energy and Mines auctioned off 7,000 hectares of subsoil rights in Junín.
+In 2002, the Ministry of Energy and Mines a uctioned off 7,000 hectares of subsoil rights in Junín.

 The following year, Cotacachi Municipality, six parishes, communities and NGOs requested a restraining order from the courts.

-Under Rich Earth is a film covering this inter alia and was debuted at Toronto International Film Festival.
+Under Rich Earth is a film covering this actions of the Canadian miner and debuted at Toronto International Film Festival.

+In 2009, the government of Ecuador prohibited any activity of Ascendant Copper in Ecuador.

+In 2014 Codelco of Chile, the world's biggest copper producer, and Ecuador-owned ENAMI EP were able to access the mining site with the support of hundreds of police and military and explored the area from 2014 to 2018, but no mining has taken place since 2018.
+In late 2025, it was reported that CODELCO was also ready to abandon the Llurimagua mining project.
+That would make it the third transnational mining company unable to develop the mining site, and the fifth whose plans have been thwarted in Intag.